 Chase Elliott’s first job was washing dishes.
 Born and raised in Dawsonville, Georgia, a town steeped in racing history, he worked in the kitchen of the Dawsonville Pool Room at 13 years old.
 In the 1980s, owner Gordon Pirkle began sounding a siren in celebration of each Bill Elliott victory.
 That tradition continues today with Chase.

-Elliott began driving go karts at 8 years old with a dream of competing at NASCAR’s highest level.
-In 2011, at age 15, his efforts paid off when he received an after-school phone call from car owner Rick Hendrick, who offered the teenager a contract with 11-time Sprint Cup Series champions Hendrick Motorsports.
+Elliott began racing go-karts at 8 years old with dreams of competing at NASCAR’s highest level.
+From 2003 to 2011, he gained experience competing in various series, winning more than 60 races by age 15.
+In February 2011, his efforts paid off when he received a phone call from NASCAR Hall of Fame car owner Rick Hendrick, who offered the high school freshman a contract with his championship-winning organization, Hendrick Motorsports.

 What followed was a rapid rise through super late models and other national touring divisions in preparation for NASCAR.
 Elliott is a two-time (2013 and 2014) Georgia Racing Hall of Fame Driver of the Year, an annual award voted on by motor sports journalists.
 In 2013, he became the first driver in history to win all four majors on the super late model circuit: the All-American 400, Winchester 400, World-Crown 300, and Snowball Derby.

 At 18, while spending a portion of the year finishing high school, Elliott became the youngest champion in any NASCAR national touring series when he won the 2014 Xfinity Series title driving for Hendrick Motorsports affiliate JR Motorsports.
 His storybook season included three wins, two pole positions and 26 top-10 finishes in 33 races.
 Elliott’s first victory came at Texas Motor Speedway in only his sixth career start, making him the second-youngest winner in series history.